 DENTURIST is a person who makes dentures.
 (In other words, a lab tech, not a dentist).

-The local dental laboratories were called upon to deliver prosthodontics treatment in the surgical and dental offices.
-Many times this treatment includes the denture conversion at the time of surgery and the entire prosthetic process.
+This does not prevent many dentists from calling upon lab technicians to deliver prosthodontic treatment in their dental offices during surgeries, though.
+Many times, this treatment includes the denture conversion at the time of surgery and the entire prosthetic process.
 So, what does this mean?
 What does it look like in practice?

-Yes, a laboratory technician, (or “denturist”) is handling temporary cylinders and acrylic resin in a surgical site.
-They are also making final impressions, and in some cases, delivering the final prosthesis.
-Laboratories are now actively promoting this service and have it listed on their fee schedule.
+It looks like this: A laboratory technician, (or someone they may call a “denturist”) is handling temporary cylinders and acrylic resin in a surgical site.
+He/she is also making final impressions, and in some cases, delivering the final prosthesis.
+Many laboratories are now actively promoting this service and have it listed on their fee schedule.
+This is standard practice in many general dental offices and the legalities are commonly overlooked.

-At The Dental Implant Center we strongly object to this violation of most state’s bylaws.
-We stand against the non-policing of the stance against denturism by the governing bodies.
+At The Dental Implant Center we strongly object to this.
+It is a violation of most state’s bylaws and the non-policing of the stance against denturism by the governing bodies.
 The saddest part is that the majority of offices in violation of these bylaws have a prosthodontist just a few short miles away.

 If you’d like to visit our office for a complimentary consultation, CONTACT US today or call us at 214-956-9100.
 We’re confident we can help.